linsamtw/RabbitmqCelery/README.md

     from Tasks import add
     add.delay(0,0)

-It must use command, run on spyder will fail
+### On Node

-    celery -A task worker --loglevel=info
+The Worker role, run this command to get tasks.

-The worker, task, will wait for tasks from rabbitmq, and run tasks.
+    celery -A Worker worker --loglevel=info
-How push tasks to rabbitmq?
+### On Server
-Run send.py on server( rabbitmq server ), it is producer.
+The Producer and Broker role, run this command to push
     from task import add
     result = add.delay(10,4)